konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/2plan.md

 > **Note** Planning takes a few minutes.

-Next step: Transform to generate the output needed to deploy our app to Kubernetes.
+Next step: Transform to generate the output needed to deploy app to Kubernetes.